Physicians in the United States

-Physicians in the United States are doctors who practice medicine for the human body.
-They are an important part of health care in the United States.
+Physicians are an important part of health care in the United States.
 The vast majority of physicians in the US have a Doctor of Medicine (MD) degree, though some have a Doctor of Osteopathic Medicine (DO) or Bachelor of Medicine, Bachelor of Surgery (MBBS).

-The American College of Physicians, uses the term physician to describe specialists in internal medicine, while the American Medical Association uses the term physician to describe members of all specialties.
+The American College of Physicians uses the term physician to describe specialists in internal medicine, while the American Medical Association uses the term physician to describe members of all specialties.

-Trends related to a physician shortage in the U.S. have generated discussion by the American news media in publications such as Forbes, The Nation, and Newsweek.
+There is a physician shortage in the U.S., which is in part a result of lobbying by the American Medical Association to restrict supply of physicians.
+Around a quarter of physicians in the US are international medical graduates, meaning recent attempts at reducing H-1B and J-1 visas are also contributing to the physician shortage problems in the US.
+International graduates provide comparable care versus US medical school graduates, and are a critical part of the workforce.

+Physicians in the United States are generally better-paid than physicians in other advanced economies.
+U.S. physicians' annual earnings average $350,000, with variations across specialties and disciplines.

 Working conditions

 Doctors may work independently, as part of a larger group practice, or for a hospital or healthcare organization.
 Independent practices are defined as one in which the physician owns a majority of his or her practice and has decision making rights.
 In 2000, 57% of doctors were independent, but this decreased to 33% by 2016.
 Between 2012 and 2015, there was a 50% increase in the number of physicians employed by hospitals.
 26 percent have opted out of seeing patients with Medicaid and 15 percent have opted out of seeing patients with health insurance exchange plans.

+According to a 2025 study, U.S. physicians' annual earnings average $350,000.
+The earnings vary across specialties and regions.
+Primary care physicians, the most common specialty, have the lowest earnings.
+The highest earners tend to be specialists who perform procedures and surgeons.
+Physician salaries in the United States comprise 8.6% of total national healthcare spending.

-On average, physicians in the US work 55 hours each week and earn a salary of $270,000, although work hours and compensation vary by specialty.
+On average, physicians in the US work 55 hours each week.
 25% of physicians work more than 60 hours per week.